 Neuroscience has shown that Mindfulness reduces depression and anxiety by helping to "rewire" the brain.
-I use Mindfulness, EMDR, Somatic, attatchment and Psychodynamic approaches to help with regulating the nervous system by repairing any possible trauma or childhood wounding.
+I use Mindfulness, Somatic, attachment and Psychodynamic approaches to help with regulating the nervous system by repairing any possible trauma or childhood wounding.

 My approach is focused on non-judgement and founded on the idea that healing is possible.
 People often wonder how therapy can be helpful and in the 20 years of doing therapy I have found that having a safe place to notice thoughts, feelings and experience can help gain clarity, awareness and self acceptance.

 I have studied and attended neuroscience and trauma trainings from recognized professionals, some of whom are: Dr. Daniel Siegel, Dr. Bessel van der Kolk and Dr. Peter Levine.
-I am certified in EMDR, I am an EMDR coach and consultant in training as well as I am trained in Mindfulness and Level Two of Sensorimotor Psychotherapy."
+I am trained in Mindfulness and Level Two of Sensorimotor Psychotherapy."